-4. School Laptops
+3. School Laptops

 The upper school is equipped with laptops for use by upper school teachers and students to sign out and use in the library, hallways or classrooms.
 It is supervised by the director of library services and located in the Ruth Hallowell Gray Library.
 Upon their return, all laptops must be signed back in, returned to the proper slot of the cart, and plugged in.
 Students may only check a laptop out for one class period at a time, and must keep the laptop in the Library or Computer Lab.
 Any infractions involving laptops will result in the loss of network privileges.
+Should any school loaned device be damaged or lost, the student and family will be responsible for the repair or replacement cost.

-5. Ruth Hallowell Gray Library
+4. Ruth Hallowell Gray Library

 The Ruth Hallowell Gray Library occupies a central location in the intellectual life of the community.
 In addition, materials from other libraries throughout Pennsylvania can be borrowed using Access PA, a statewide library catalog to which Friends Select belongs.
 The library also has a collection of domestic and international newspapers and magazines.
 FSS resources are searchable through the library website, http://library.friends-select.org, where students may also check on the status of materials checked out to them, keep reading lists, and make suggestions for book purchases.
 The ordinary lending period for books is four weeks, with the option of a renewal period.
 There are no late fees for books, but books lost or damaged must be paid for.
 The standard minimum replacement charge for a hardback book is \$25, for a paperback \$15.
 Depending on the title, replacement cost may exceed the minimum cost.
 Students may also borrow a variety of audio and visual recording devices for use in classroom assignments, and chromebooks for classroom or library use.
+Should any school loaned device be damaged or lost, the student and family will be responsible for the repair or replacement cost.